Skip to content

 Condition

-Unsurprisingly, the better your car's condition when you sell it, the more money you are likely to get for it.
-Some of the most common condition issues that crop up include kerb scrapes on alloy wheels, dents or scratches in the paintwork, or damage to the windows.
+Unsurprisingly, the better your car's condition when you sell it, the more money you'll get for it.
+Some of the most common condition issues that crop up include kerb scrapes on alloy wheels, dents or scratches in the paintwork, or damage to windows.

-If the car you're selling has visible damage on the exterior, you'll need to weigh up the potential value you'll lose in a sale due to its condition against the cost of getting the issues repaired.
-For some cheaper used cars, the cost of repairs might not outweigh the value lost in a sale but, for most vehicles that are still worth a few thousand pounds, there's a good chance you'll make back the repair costs in the increased sale price.
+If the car you're selling has visible damage on the outside, you should weigh up the potential value you'll lose in a sale against the cost of getting the issues repaired.
+For some cheaper used cars, the cost of repairs might not outweigh the money you'll lose in a sale but, for most vehicles that are still worth a few thousand pounds, there's a good chance you'll make back the repair costs in the increased sale price.
 This is especially true for lighter paintwork scratches, which can be very unsightly to buyers but are relatively affordable to fix.

 Buyers can also tell a great deal about the general condition of a vehicle from how the interior is presented.
 A car with a grubby cabin might be indicative of an owner that neglected to care for other areas that are less visible, too.
 Before selling, consider taking your car for a valet or giving the interior a good scrub yourself so potential buyers get a great first impression when they open the door.